In a nutshell

 Irwin Mitchell Solicitors, Keoghs, Reeds Solicitors, Simpson Millar and Slater and Gordon are just a few of the organisations our LLB graduates have joined after graduating.

-We have strong relationships with legal firms which opens up excellent opportunities for you to learn from and network with solicitors and barristers.
-These include:-
+We have strong relationships with legal firms which open up excellent opportunities for you to learn from and network with solicitors and barristers.
+These include:

-CLOCK: you can apply to the CLOCK scheme through which you can practice what you’ve learned by offering legal support and advice to people who otherwise might have none.
+- CLOCK: you can apply to the CLOCK scheme through which you can practise what you’ve learned by offering support to people who otherwise might have none.
 Watch the video to hear students talk about their experience.

-Housing Advice Scheme: if you apply to support this, you will be trained and supervised to provide advice to tenants.
+- Housing Advice Scheme: if you apply to support this, you will be trained and supervised to provide advice to tenants experiencing a range of housing problems (such as homelessness or disrepair).
+You will have the chance to interview clients at Bury Law Centre, working with an experienced supervising solicitor, to draw up action plans to give real, practical help to clients in need.
 You will support the community with your legal knowledge while developing your skills and enhancing your CV.

-Universal Credit Application Scheme: an opportunity open to all Law students, you will be trained to support the Citizens Advice Bureau with their requests for assistance with Universal Credit Applications.
+- Universal Credit Application Scheme: an opportunity open to all Law students, you will be trained to support Salford Citizens Advice with their requests for assistance from local people with Universal Credit applications.
+This is another great opportunity to deliver real community benefit whilst you develop your employability skills and your awareness of the advice sector.

-LLB Law is accredited by the two leading regulatory bodies in the legal sector, the Solicitors Regulation Authority and the Bar Standard Board.
+LLB Law is recognised by the two leading regulatory bodies in the legal sector, the Solicitors Regulation Authority and the Bar Standards Board.

 What you need to know

 There is a high level of self-directed study and research outside of the classroom.
-You will be expected to be up-to-date with news and enjoy reading, debating and developing their own arguments.
+You will be expected to be up-to-date with news and enjoy reading, debating and developing your own arguments.

 But, as well as this hard work and dedication, you will meet great people like yourself, have access to a wide range of learning activities and open the doors to an exciting and rewarding career.